 Understanding the different ways to position and payout your affiliates will increase incrementality.
 Knowing what goals are, how publishers fit into the attribution model, and what publishers need to drive quality volume, can allow brands to find the balance between payout and positioning.
 Additionally, there is value in knowing the different ways publishers can be paid out in your affiliate tracking networks.
 Having the experience to understand all of the features and benefits of these affiliate tracking platforms can help adjust how credit is given to each publisher, which will increase the incrementality of the channel.

-When considering implementing affiliate marketing, it’s also important to remember that you don’t have to recreate the wheel in order to be successful.
+When considering affiliate marketing, it’s also important to remember that you don’t have to recreate the wheel in order to be successful.
 Display ads that drive high conversions without affiliate can prove to be even more lucrative when utilized within the affiliate channel.
-This is because the publisher will get paid more within the affiliate channel when they drive these conversions.
-Keywords that are bringing traffic to your website via search or SEO can be boosted by integrating them into your publisher blogs, which could drive additional traffic and increase share of voice in search.
+This is because the publisher gets paid more within the affiliate channel after driving these conversions.
+Keywords drawing traffic to your website via search or SEO can be boosted by integrating them into your publisher blogs.
+Doing so could drive additional traffic and increase share of voice in search.

 Identifying gaps in your existing non-affiliate channels allows publishers with those capabilities to execute that traffic in a low-risk way.
 These gaps can be channels such as cart abandonment, search, and retargeting.
 Since those publishers will only be paid once a sale is made, those capabilities become cost-effective in the process.
 Affiliate is a widespread channel that can assist most any marketing efforts by increasing traffic, sales, and ultimately, incrementality.